 What health apps should I use?

 If you love to cook and want to make more informed health decisions, you can download a recipe app which provides a catalogue of healthy recipes to try out with your friends and family.
-You'll be sure to find a recipe app for you, even if you are vegan or vegetarian.
+You'll be sure to find a recipe app that suits you, whether you're vegan or vegetarian.

-For a deeper insight into what you eat, there are apps which can scan the barcode on the packaging of your food and give you a breakdown of how much salt, sugar, fat and calories are in that food.
-This can be useful if you are aiming to reduce calories or if your doctor has told you to eat less salt.
+For a deeper insight into what you eat, some apps can scan the barcode on the packaging of your food and provide a breakdown of the amount of salt, sugar, fat, and calories in that food.
+This can be useful if you are trying to reduce calories or if your doctor has advised you to limit your salt intake.

-As previously mentioned, apps which give exercise suggestions can be a great help too.
-Whether you are just starting out or a fitness aficionado, there'll be an app for you.
+As previously mentioned, apps that provide exercise suggestions can also be a great help.
+Whether you're just starting out or a fitness aficionado, there's an app for you.

-Bonus: If you enjoy exercising to music, there are apps which can analyse your music library and compile a playlist of songs which you can use to exercise to.
+Bonus: If you enjoy exercising to music, some apps can analyse your music library and compile a playlist of songs to use during exercise.
 Alternatively, you can find a workout playlist on your favourite music streaming service which suits you or create your own.

 Tips when using fitness apps

 Let the app get to know you.
 In many fitness apps, they will ask for your height, weight, age, gender and other factors which could affect the output.
-Once you've given the app the information it needs to determine the most accurate results, let the app track your normal day.
-This will give you an indication into what areas you could improve upon and what you are doing right.
-Monitor your intake of calories over these days and keep a record of everything you do.
+Once you've provided the app with the necessary information to determine the most accurate results, let the app track your typical day.
+This will give you an indication of areas where you can improve and what you are doing right.
+Monitor your calorie intake over the next few days and keep a record of everything you do.

 Be consistent with the data you put in.
 If the app allows you to input what you've eaten, be honest and consistent.
 After each meal, log what you ate in the app as soon as you can.
-This will allow the app to determine the best course of action for you.
+This will enable the app to determine the most effective course of action.

 You are not defined by numbers.
 Many apps use arbitrary numbers as goals.
-These can be 10,000 steps, 3 miles (ca. 5 kilometres) walked, 2,500 calories consumed or 8 hours sleep.
-Treat these numbers as rough guides and don't be upset if you don't reach them.
-The human body is a complex organism and no two bodies are the same.
+These can be 10,000 steps, 3 miles (ca. 5 kilometres) walked, 2,500 calories consumed or 8 hours of sleep.
+Treat these numbers as rough guides, and don't be upset if you don't reach them.
+The human body is a complex, organic machine, and no two bodies are alike.
 A person with a small stride will take more steps than a person with a wider stride within the same distance.
-Your thyroid could also have a drastic effect on the numbers you see.
+Your thyroid can also have a significant impact on the numbers you see.

 Don't become obsessed with the app.
-Many fitness apps treat exercise like a game, playing on the brain's reward system to make the exercise seem fun.
-This can lead to an unhealthy obsession with the app - especially if you compete against your friends and family using the app.
+Many fitness apps treat exercise like a game, leveraging the brain's reward system to make the activity seem enjoyable.
+This can lead to an unhealthy obsession with the app, especially if you compete against your friends and family while using it.
 If you find yourself pacing up and down your living room just to reach your daily step goal, you might be doing more harm than good.

 Take it at your own pace.
 This is especially important if you are tracking your health along with your friends and family.
 Don't make drastic changes to your lifestyle based on what the app says.
 Instead, look for smaller and more manageable changes.
 These can be as simple as cooking with less oil, eating smaller portions, getting off the bus a stop earlier and walking the rest of the way or going on a walk during your lunch break.